pavelbrn/SpeakyDoc/README.md

 Runs on http://localhost:5173

 ## SpeakyDoc UI
-- Click on "Select Wav" and select your .wav file
+- Click on "Select Wav" and select your .wav file.
-- Click on "Start Transcription" after selecting the .wav
+- Click on "Start Transcription" after selecting the .wav.

 - Alternatively you can also dictate your own doctors notes.
 Please have your microphone ready.
 - The WebApp is phone friendly!
 So you can record using you phones microphone.
 ![SpeakyDoc Screenshot](docs/images/SpeakyDoc.png)

-- You can also preview the structured JSON output
+- You can also preview the structured JSON output.
 ![SpeakyDoc Screenshot](docs/images/SpeakyDoc2.png)
 ## Notes